Marinto-Richee/aiagent/README.md

 ## DESIGN STEPS
 ### STEP 1:
-Identifying the input:
+The AI agent will have the location input, to interpert its location in the environment, and cleanliness sensor, to sense if the given location is clean or not.

 ### STEP 2:
-Identifying the output:
+The system will be able to move to the Right, Left, Up, Down, and Suck, depending on the percepts.

 ### STEP 3:
 Developing the PEAS description:
+<br />Agent Type:Vaccum Cleaner
+<br />Performance Measure: Cleanliness , Number of Movements
+<br />Environment: Rooms
+<br />Actuators: Wheels and Suction tool
+<br />Sensor: Location Sensor and Cleanliness sensor
 ### STEP 4:
-Implementing the AI agent
+The agent should detect the location of the robot and suck if the location it is dirty,else it should move to the next location.
 ### STEP 5:
-Measure the performance parameters
+The performance is measured with the number of movements and the cleaning action of the agent.
 ## PROGRAM
 ```
 import random

 class Thing:
     """
         This represents any physical object that can appear in an Environment.
     """

     def is_alive(self):
         """Things that are 'alive' should return true."""
-        return hasattr(self, "alive") and self.alive
+        return hasattr(self, 'alive') and self.alive

     def show_state(self):
         """Display the agent's internal state.
 Subclasses should override."""